auser/beehive/lib/erlang/README.markdown

 TODO
 ===
   * Add ets/mnesia storage to the front-end servers
+  * Add backend dets file for recovery when the router dies
   * Add more than just http servers (abstract the proxying protocols)